JohnCard/Primer-entrega---javascript/README.md

 # 🛍️ E-Commerce Shopping Cart Simulator

-A full-featured client-side e-commerce simulator built with **vanilla JavaScript**, **Bootstrap 5**, and **Sass**.
+A full-featured client-side e-commerce simulator built with **JavaScript**, **Bootstrap**, and **Sass**.
 Features user authentication, a dynamic product gallery with a custom carousel, a shopping cart with real-time stock management, and full session persistence using `localStorage` as the data layer.

 ### 🔗 [Live Demo](https://primer-entrega-javascript.vercel.app)